 Why Are H1s So Important?

-Now that you understand exactly what HTML H1 tags are, you’re probably asking how H1 tags and SEO are related.
+Now that you understand exactly what HTML H1 tags are—and can differentiate them from title tags—you’re probably asking how H1 tags and SEO are related.

-From a user’s standpoint, your H1 headings tell them what your web pages are going to be about.
+From a user’s standpoint, your H1 heading tag tells them what your content is going to be about.
 It gives them a sneak-peek into whether or not they’ll find the info they need on your page.

-And it’s no less important from a bot’s perspective, either.
-Crawlers look at your HTML or CSS H1s to determine what your page contains.
+It’s no less important from a bot’s perspective, either.
+Search engine crawlers look at your HTML or CSS H1s to determine what your page contains.
 It scans for important keywords and catalogs them accordingly.

 Angela Hilty, the SEM Specialist at OuterBox Inc, puts it like this: “Header tags should make sense to the reader.
 If your visitors understand the header on your page, the search engine will likely be able to do so as well.”
-(3)

 How Do I Create SEO-Friendly H1 Tags?